-Different options have been put in place both at policy and implementation levels as described in the subsequent sections management policy.
-Standard operating procedures (SOPs) have been documented and guide the day to day operations of the company.
+Different options have been put in place both at policy and implementation levels as described in the subsequent sections

 The mission of Continental Forests promotes respect for human rights.
 It states that 'Continental Forests in Kikonda develops high-quality timber plantations in balance with social and ecological demands and standards.